Bread and Roses: Translations

-The poem has been translated into Russian by Russian poet Kirill Felixovich Medvedev, set to the original Kohlsaat music, and performed by the Moscow-based political activist punk collective Arkadiy Kots (Аркадий Коц), appearing on their 2016 album Music for the working class.
+The poem has been translated into Russian by Russian poet Kirill Felixovich Medvedev, set to the original Kohlsaat music, and performed by the Moscow-based political activist punk collective Arkadiy Kots (Аркадий Коц), appearing on their 2016 album Music for the Working Class.

 Legacy

 Mimi Fariña created the Bread and Roses Benefit Agency in 1974.

 The logo for the Democratic Socialists of America, formed in 1982, was inspired by the slogan.
 "Bread & Roses" is also a name of a national caucus within the organization.
-They have 4 (out of 16) members of the DSA's National Political Committee.
+They have 3 (out of 16) members of the DSA's National Political Committee.

 A quarterly journal produced by the UK section of the Industrial Workers of the World ('Wobblies') is called Bread and Roses.

 The 2014 film Pride depicts the members of a Welsh mining community singing "Bread and Roses" at a National Union of Mineworkers lodge during the UK miners' strike (1984–1985).

 In 2018, the song was used in a video produced by London-Irish Abortion Rights Campaign to promote the #HomeToVote movement, which encouraged young Irish people living abroad to return home to vote in the Referendum on the Thirty-sixth Amendment of the Irish Constitution.

-In 2022 the TV series Riverdale depicted families of construction workers singing "Bread and Roses" to the workers to lift a spell their boss had put on them to break a strike.
+In 2022, the TV series Riverdale depicted families of construction workers singing "Bread and Roses" to the workers to lift a spell their boss had put on them to break a strike.

 The international socialist feminist organization Pan y Rosas is named after the slogan.

 Miriam Schneir included it in her anthology, Feminism: The Essential Historical Writings, labelling it as one of the essential works of feminism.

+The 2023 documentary Bread and Roses, directed by Afghan filmmaker Sahra Mani and co-produced by Jennifer Lawrence and Malala Yousafzai, is about the women in Afghanistan and the role of the Taliban following the United States' withdrawal from Afghanistan.
+The film's title is a reference to the slogan.